vrm-c/vrm-specification/specification/VRMC_springBone_extended_collider-1.0/README.md

 #### Fallback: Inside Sphere Collider /  Inside Capsule Collider

-When exporting a sphere/capsule collider that becomes an internal collider, in environments that do not support `VRMC_springBone_extended_collider`, avoid such things as setting the position of the sphere collider far from the origin so that the fallback collider will not have an effect.
-Please consider measures.
+When exporting a sphere/capsule collider defined as an inside collider, consider having a fallback value such as setting a sphere collider far away from the origin so that the fallback collider does not affect spring bones in environments that do not support `VRMC_springBone_extended_collider`.

 Below is an example of outputting so that the fallback collider has no effect.